Putins Opposition: Dead, Jailed Or Exiled - UrduPoint

 Once seen as an opposition leader and fierce rival, his influence has waned in exile.

-A host of Navalny allies, led by his widow, Yulia Navalnaya, are also campaigning from exile.
+A host of Navalny allies, led by Yulia Navalnaya, are also campaigning from exile.

-They include his ex-chief of staff Leonid Volkov; Ivan Zhdanov, who led the now-outlawed Anti-Corruption Foundation in Russia; and Maria Pevchikh, Navalny's main investigator and chair of his international organisation.
+They include his ex-chief of staff Leonid Volkov, who was attacked with a hammer outside his home in Vilnius earlier this month.

+Lithuania has said it suspects Russia's security service was behind the attack, which has raised concern among other exiled critics.

 Kremlin critic and chess legend Garry Kasparov -- who has called Russia "fascist" -- has lived in the United States for more than a decade, heading various international foundations and human rights initiatives.

-Several former Russian lawmakers, such as father-and-son duo Gennady and Dmitry Gudkov, have also fled in the face of arrest.
+Several former Russian lawmakers have also fled in the face of arrest.

-Like Putin, Gennady Gudkov, 67, was a former KGB agent turned politician.
-He initially backed Putin in parliament before moving to oppose the Kremlin and being expelled in 2012.

 Ilya Ponomarev, 48, was the only member of Russia's parliament to vote against the annexation of Crimea from Ukraine in 2014.